 AutoCAD is the dominant option, by far, in the CAD software industry.
 When marketing, most alternatives focus on whether they can import or export in AutoCAD formats (.dwg) and what options they can offer that AutoCAD doesn’t.

 With all that said, AutoCAD for Mac is an industry giant for good reason.
 The software makes object and layout design simple, with a Photoshop-like interface that’s fairly easy to pick up.
-Users can use its smart dimensioning tool to get all their measurements right, share revision history, and even use it for 3D printing.
+Its smart dimensioning tool helps users get all their measurements right, share revision history, and even use it for 3D printing.

 Users can customize their display as they see fit in either 2D or 3D.
 Many users render beautiful models to show their clients and sell their products.
 Since you’re most likely using a Mac with a Retina or HD display, these images will look gorgeous.